 How do I transfer files to and from the HPC cluster?

-To copy a file from the cluster:
+Copy a file to the cluster:

 Technical Details